In collaboration with:

 Research has shown that students who complete more cases perform better on the Aquifer Family Medicine exam (Chessman et al, 2013).
 Even if you aren’t requiring all 40 cases, we recommend encouraging your students to complete as many cases as possible.

-We are excited to share that innovative new formative assessments are now in development for Aquifer Family Medicine.
+Aquifer Calibrate, an innovative system for formative assessments, is in development for Aquifer Family Medicine.
 The new assessments will combine the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students, and identify at-risk students and curricular gaps for faculty.

 Our current 100-question summative multiple-choice exam will continue to be available through June 2023.

 Aquifer’s online, validated summative exam is included with your Aquifer Family Medicine course subscription.
 Unlike the NMBE, our 100-item, multiple-choice exam was created by Society of Teachers of Family Medicine (STFM) educators as an assessment tool based specifically on the Family Medicine clerkship curriculum.

 The exam is delivered in a secure browser and accompanied by student assessment reports with individual and class data.
 It can be used to replace or enhance an existing comprehensive assessment or to remediate students.
 The exam has also been found to improve NBME performance when used as a pre-test (Nguyen 2018).

 A study of 130 medical students at one institution found the percent correct on the Aquifer Family Medicine and NBME examinations were highly correlated (Pearson correlation coefficient = 0.607).
 Using linear regression, performance on the Aquifer Family Medicine exam was a very strong positive predictor of subsequent NBME scores (p=.00000000000002) (Sussman, 2012).